djjd47130/GitHubBackup/README.md

 ## OpenSSL

 This project requires the OpenSSL binaries.
 These are not included in this repository, and you are responsible to provide a 32bit set of binaries with the output executable.
 Specifically, `ssleay32.dll` and `libeay32.dll`.
+However, the binary downloads in the releases section does include these files.

 ## Setup